Jump to Our Ministry

 – Strength, to always see the Lord before us so we walk always in His ways and in His peace and joy

-– For the new teaching materials for children in the Romani language to get the seed of God’s word planted into the hearts of the children and their families — These are among the poorest of the poor in the country.
+– For the new teaching materials in the Romani language to get the seed of God’s word planted into the hearts of the Roma people of Macedonia — These are the poorest of the poor in the country.

 Our Ministry:

 Our family has been involved in ministry almost always.
 Lee grew up doing liturgical dance on her own and then creating a group in college.
-In college she began running a children’s ministry to at-risk youth through a drug rehab and homeless shelter.
-After Dave and Lee married, they prepared to go to the mission field, while continuing the inner-city work with the children.
+In college she led Bible studies and prayer meetings and began running a children’s ministry to at-risk youth through a drug rehab and homeless shelter.
+(In 2024, the Lord enabled Lee to minister in the city again, even getting the honor of baptizing one of her summer camp kids from nearly thirty years earlier.)
+After Dave and Lee married, they prepared to go to the mission field, while continuing the inner-city work with children.

 In 2002, they went to Macedonia (now known as North Macedonia) as church planters among the Roma (often known as Gypsies).
 In 2008, they moved to Turkey where they continued living among the Roma and among refugees.
 It was this year that they walked away from raising support, their missions agency, and such things and stepped out of the boat to just walk hand in hand with Jesus and let Him take care of them.
 In 2011, Lee started developing Easy Peasy, the all-in-one homeschool curriculum.
 You can learn more about this time in Turkey and developing EP here and here.